-- 46. The Parties agree that during the transition period qualitative and quantitative data and information on any issues relevant to the NDIS, taken together with the outcomes from other jurisdictions, will be shared between all governments and the NDIA to facilitate national data collection and consolidation that will contribute to the analysis of costs, liabilities, service interventions, service delivery models and implementation strategies. - 47.
-The data management approach, including data collection, storage and transfer, will be consistent with the information protocols to be developed between the Parties and the NDIA and the WA NDIS authority by July 2017.
-This will require agreement to core data fields and standards, a minimum data set and a standard reporting framework that aligns to the national reporting framework at Schedule H to this Agreement.
-This is critical to enable national NDIS reporting.
-The Operational Plan will set out these agreed details. - 48.
+- 36. The Parties agree that during the transition period qualitative and quantitative data and information on any issues relevant to the NDIS, taken together with the outcomes from other jurisdictions, will be shared between all governments and the NDIA to facilitate national data collection and consolidation that will contribute to the analysis of costs, liabilities, service interventions, service delivery models and implementation strategies. - 37.
+The data management approach, including data collection, storage and transfer, will be consistent with the information protocols to be developed between the Parties and the NDIA by January 2018. - 38.
 The Parties agree to share client and provider information and data during the transition to manage continuity of support, financial accountability and effective interactions with supports and services outside the NDIS, subject to privacy and other requirements.